HACU's Vision and Activities in International Education Programs

 - It has achieved an important increase in international membership and communications and direct support to the representatives of those institutions have improved, working closely with the Membership Department.

 - The biennial international conferences also provide a significant international education platform.
-The 12th International Conference took place on March 29-31, 2017 in San José, Costa Rica at the Real InterContinental San José Costa Rica Hotel.
+The 13th International Conference took place on May 1-3, 2019 in San Juan, Puerto Rico at the Sheraton Puerto Rico Hotel & Casino.

 - HACU has signed agreements, including a student mobility program with the Government of Spain through the Ministry of Education and Science; with “Global Learning Semesters” (GLS), “American Institute for Foreign Studies” (AIFS) and “The Institute for the International Education of Students” (IES) to provide greater and more significant opportunities for study abroad.

 - An international sub-community was created in HACU’s website, where discussion boards for all HACU Member Contacts are now available at www.hacu.net.
 Members may post announcements regarding international programs or opportunities or network with international colleagues.

 - In terms of its legislative agenda, HACU has continued its efforts to create new opportunities to finance international projects and programs, with the support of several departments and federal agencies of the United States government.